Shopify/tapioca/README.md

 ##### Basic authentication

 Private repositories can be used as sources by passing the option `--auth` with an authentication string.
-For Github, this string is `token $TOKEN` where `$TOKEN` is a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token):
+For GitHub, this string is `token $TOKEN` where `$TOKEN` is a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token):

 ```shell
 $ bin/tapioca gem --annotations-sources https://raw.githubusercontent.com/$USER/$PRIVATE_REPO/$BRANCH --annotations-auth "token $TOKEN"